alexandair/entra-powershell-docs/docs/conceptual/entra-powershell-best-practices.md

 - **Be thoughtful when configuring your app**: This affects end user and admin experiences, along with application adoption and security.
 For example:

   - Your application's name, logo, domain, publisher verification status, privacy statement, and terms of use show up in consent and other experiences.
-Configure these settings carefully so they're understood by your end users.
+Configure these settings carefully so that your end users understand them.
   - Consider who consents to your application - either end users or administrators - and configure your application to [request permissions appropriately](/azure/active-directory/develop/active-directory-v2-scopes).
   - Ensure that you understand the difference between [static, dynamic, and incremental consent](/azure/active-directory/develop/v2-permissions-and-consent#consent-types).